Chest CT scan: how is done ?

 What are the risks of a chest CT scan?

 These CT scans and other X-rays are strictly monitored and controlled to ensure that they use as little radiation as possible.
 The scanner exposes you to a very small amount of radiation.
-The dose delivered is kept to a strict minimum and controlled by specialized health professionals.
+The dose delivered is limited to the strict minimum and controlled by specialized health professionals.

 In order to limit exposure to radiation and possible adverse effects associated with the use of a contrast medium, this examination is prescribed by your doctor for specific indications, at certain stages of diagnosis, treatment or follow-up.